Applications open in April. You should apply as soon as possible; the number of participants is limited to 75. Applications close on August 15.

 If you would like to stay longer in your room, please inform the

 The instalment of 300 € was transferred to our account shortly after registration.
-The rest of the course fee can be paid in cash during the first week of the course at our course office.
+The rest of the course fee is due by September 15, 2020 and must be transferred to the bank account indicated on the invoice.